Tampa Bay Buccaneers: 1997–2013

 The new uniforms were adopted while Raymond James Stadium was still under construction, and the new colors would be prominent at the new facility.
 This new color scheme loosely resembled that of the Tampa Bay Bandits, the USFL team that played in the region during their three-season existence from 1983 to 1985.
 That team had a color scheme of red, silver, black, and white.

 The new uniforms provided a combination of either red or white jerseys with either pewter or white trousers.
 The white-on-white combination has been used numerous times during the preseason and for early regular season games.
-The red-on-white combination has been used sparingly, for some prime time home games and/or special occasions.
-Most games, home and away, have utilized pewter trousers.
+The red-on-white combination has been used sparingly, for some prime time home games or special occasions.
+Most games, home and away, have used pewter trousers.

 For 2005, the uniform featured a patch commemorating the club's 30th season.
 In 2014, a circular patch was worn with the initials "MG", after the death of owner Malcolm Glazer.
 For 2015, a patch commemorating the club's 40th season was worn.